stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ## More on just

-Each copy of _just_ is a single, small executable file, with versions for Linux, macOS and Windows. _just_ uses sets of tasks that are in plain-text files.
-These are called _justfiles_.
+Each copy of _just_ is a single executable file, with versions for Linux, macOS and Windows.
+This executable is relatively small, being about 6Mb for the 64-bit Linux version.
+It runs sets of tasks that are written in plain-text files, which are called _justfiles_.

 The tasks are referred to as _recipes_.
 The code for a recipe may be written in any programming language that runs with an interpreter.
 You may write recipes for any combination of languages in the same _justfile_.
 This enables you to use whichever scripting languages are available in the environment, such as UNIX shell, PowerShell, Python, JavaScript or Nu.